Tore Sjöstrand

 Thore "Tore" Ingvar Sjöstrand (31 July 1921 – 26 January 2011) was a Swedish steeplechase runner.
-He won a bronze medal at the 1946 European Championships and a gold at the 1948 Summer Olympics.
+He won a bronze medal at the 1946 European Championships and a gold medal at the 1948 Summer Olympics.

 Domestically Sjöstrand won two titles, in 1947 and 1948, and finished second five times.
 After finishing eighth at the 1950 European championships he retired and moved to Växjö.
 There he worked as a retailer and died aged 89.